Ceremonial Thought Processing

 In short the CTP2 exercise has been designed as a cathexis to interrupt and or distract obsessive, compulsive, and random thoughts.
 CTP2 is an empowering cognitive approach to self-analyze distortions in thinking.
 When iteration is prioritized, superfluous, systemic misrepresentations become fragmented and or compartmentalized, manageability is realized.

 The technique invites introspection to the approach of thinking and that a choice exists.
 An algorithm has been acquired to achieve and maintain peace.
-Success is measured in the individual’s ability to avoid the nuances of ill thought, triggered by random thinking.
+Success is measured in the individual’s ability to avoid the nuances of, triggered by random thinking.
 The awareness of consciousness has produced enlightenment and time and energy is used for more meaningful purposes.
 Participants recognize and enjoy the comforts of a euthymic state.

 In creating the exercise, consideration has been taken to answer the following questions.
 Is the exercise easily understood?
 Is it beneficial?
 Is it harmful in anyway?
 Is it adaptable to various treatment models?
 Does it undermine or challenge religious beliefs?
 Is it time and cost effective?
 Does mind management have positive effects on mesolimbic neurochemistry and can it help regulate the brains power reward system?